 Like cloudy water, popping and rumbling sounds are a sign that sediment has grown in your tank.
 Sediment makes it harder for the water heater to heat water, leading to the odd sounds.
 Over time, the stress on your water heater can lead to cracks and leaks.

 6. You’re Constantly Needing Water Heater Repair

 Over its life, your water heater may have to have minor repairs, including valve replacement.
 But if you’re frequently contacting Appalachian Heating for assistance or a crucial part has stopped working, you should schedule water heater installation.

 It’s exhausting when your water heater is just about to fail or has gone out.
-But that’s not the case when you contact Appalachian Heating at 304-707-0600 for water heater installation in Mount Hope.
+But that’s not the case when you contact Appalachian Heating at 304-707-0600 for water heater installation in Beckley and Mount Hope.
 From choosing the right solution for your needs and budget to expertly putting it in, we make the complete process simple.
 Contact us to book your appointment now!